Dishuk/gattc/docs/cli.md

 ```

 Compares current schemas against stored snapshots, records changes as a
-changelog entry with your message, updates snapshots, and regenerates
+changelog entry with the provided message, updates snapshots, and regenerates
 HTML documentation.

 **Arguments:**